dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 # Introduction

-I've been out of a contract for a while - tough market, I know - so I was looking for a personal project to brush up on my programming and system design skills, and get industry-grade experience with Scala 3 as well.
+I've been out of a contract for a while - tough market, I know - so I was looking for a personal project to brush up on my programming and system design skills, and get industry-grade experience with Scala 3.

 My initial pick was an OAuth / OpenID Connect server implementation, but after faffing about with documentation for a week or so, I started to drown in the 20-ish RFCs involved and realised this would take me around three years, bankrupt me completely and I'd probably lose my ability to communicate with humans in the meantime.
 For the sake of my financial stability and mental health, I needed a less ambitious goal.